meikoudras/jsxgettext-loader/README.md

 ## Configuration

-All congiguration from loader query is passed directly to `jsxgettext.generate()`.
+All configuration from loader query is passed directly to `jsxgettext.generate()`.

 Accepts (at least) the following parameters: